-Harmony.
 Is there anything more beautiful to the ears than voices raised in harmony?
-When music is made well, it can raise our spirits and hope quotient like nothing else.
+Music can lift our spirits and hope quotient like nothing else when it is made well.
 But harmony doesn’t come easily.
 It takes lots of practice.

 What is harmony?
 What makes harmony in music work?
 What can we learn about life from musical harmony?